Stuffed Peppers, a simple and hearty meal. Easy cooking at home.

 Stuffed Peppers freeze well.
 Under bake them a little bit if you are going to freeze them.
 Then just thaw, warm and serve for a quick supper.

-- 4 medium peppers (any color) with flat bottoms
+- 4 medium bell peppers any color with flat bottoms

 - 2 tablespoons olive oil